zeehio/parmap/README.md

 This small python module implements two functions: `map` and `starmap`.

-## map (and starmap on python 3.3) already exist.
-Why reinvent the wheel?

-Please correct me if I am wrong, but from my point of view, existing functions have some usability limitations:

- - The built-in python function [`map`](http://docs.python.org/dev/library/functions.html#map) is not able to parallelize.
- - [`multiprocessing.Pool().starmap`](http://docs.python.org/dev/library/multiprocessing.html#multiprocessing.pool.Pool.starmap) is available in python-3.3 and later versions.
- - [`multiprocessing.Pool().map`](http://docs.python.org/dev/library/multiprocessing.html#multiprocessing.pool.Pool.map) does not allow any additional argument to the mapped function.
- - `multiprocessing.Pool().starmap` allows passing multiple arguments, but in order to pass a constant argument to the mapped function you will need to convert it to an iterator using [`itertools.repeat`](http://docs.python.org/2/library/itertools.html#itertools.repeat)`(your_parameter)`

 ## What does pmap offer?

  - Provide an easy to use syntax for both `map` and `starmap`.
  - Handle multiple (positional -for now-) arguments as needed.

-### Additional features:

- - Create a pool for parallel computation automatically if possible.
- - `pmap.map(..., ..., parallel=False)`  # disables parallelization
- - `pmap.map(..., ..., chunksize=3)`  # size of chunks (see multiprocessing.Pool().map)
- - `pmap.map(..., ..., pool=multiprocessing.Pool())`  # use an existing pool

 ## Usage: